8.13 Guidance on Children who present with Harmful Sexual Behaviours

 Children and young people’s use of IT equipment and social media is now widespread.
 The above prompts can also be used in connection with such behaviour.
 Accessing pornography may be problematic for children and could lead to them acting in abusive ways to others.
-Also, social networking and exchanging personal information and images with other children, young people and/or adults could expose the child to abuse and/or precipitate their own harmful behaviour.
+Social networking and exchanging personal information and images with other children, young people and/or adults could expose the child to abuse and/or precipitate their own harmful behaviour.
 Again the specifics of the child/young person’s behaviour and its context will be important in determining what action to take.

 Other forms of victimisation – neglect, physical abuse – are as significant, as is witnessing domestic violence.
-However the possibility of child sexual abuse MUST be thoroughly and robustly investigated and the child given appropriate opportunities to discuss such a possibility.
+However, the possibility of child sexual abuse MUST be thoroughly and robustly investigated and the child given appropriate opportunities to discuss such a possibility.

-If you are concerned that a child/young person is presenting with HSB then speak to your manager or designated child protection lead.
+If you are concerned that a child/young person is presenting with HSB, then speak to your manager or designated child protection lead.
 Action should be taken in accordance with child protection procedures: Making a Referral.
 Ultimately what action is taken to help the child should depend on, and be proportionate to, the type of behaviour being demonstrated and the child’s developmental stage and needs.
 These decisions should be taken in collaboration with the child/young person’s parents/carers.

 Consideration should also be given to safeguarding children in contact with the child /young person who may be demonstrating harmful sexual behaviour, including siblings.
-See procedure on Children who Harm other children
+See the procedure on Children who Harm other children

 Brighton and Hove:

 The Partners in Change hub has a team (TACT) which works with children and young people who display harmful sexual behaviour.
 A consultation from TACT/Partners in Change should be considered when there is concern about a pattern of problematic sexual behaviour, the behaviour is abusive, or when it is believed that a specific intervention is required.